AVSystem/developer-zone/docs/academy/exercise3a.md

 !!!
 Note
     Those logs may help figure out why the device didn't connect to the server (e.g. because of the mistake in writing the Wi-Fi password in the `cmake` command).

-If all went well and logs show **registration successfully updated**, you can go to Coiote where the Registration status should show **Registered**.
+If all went well and logs show **registration successfully updated**, you can go to Coiote IoT Device Management where the Registration status should show **Registered**.
 Go to the “Data Model” and  check if you can see Time Object in **Defined objects** section.

 ![Device in Pre-Shared Key mode Registered](images/pre-shared.png)